BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 78d666eb8f4c0977a0425ab6aa21ea16934a6bc97c6f0c3abaefac951c1714a2
 ~~~

-We then calculate the SHA-256 hash of the concatenation of these four digests.
+We then calculate the SHA-256 digest of the concatenation of these four digests.
 Note that this is the same digest as the composite envelope's digest:

 ~~~
 echo "13941b487c1ddebce827b6ec3f46d982938acdc7e3b6a140db36062d9519dd2f\